On Cloudboom Strike Running Shoe Review

 • Not the most stable super shoe.

-In 5K/10K racing, the On Cloudboom Strike's lightweight construction and carbon plate make it a good option for shorter distances.
+In 5K/10K racing, the On Cloudboom Strike's lightweight construction and carbon plate make it a very good option for shorter distances.
 The energy return aids in maintaining speed and efficiency.
 That said, the forefoot foam could be firmer for more aggressive toe-offs.

 Pros

-• Great cushioning for a race shoe.
+• Excellent cushioning for a race shoe.

 • Premium materials keep weight down.